Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 How can I plan a 5 day itinerary for San Francisco?

 5 days in San Francisco is a perfect amount of time to explore the city without feeling rushed.
-Take the ferry to Angel Island for fabulous hiking in a scenic state park just 15 minutes away.
+Take the ferry to Angel Island for fabulous hiking with gorgeous views of the Bay.
 Explore the Civic Center and Hayes Valley neighborhoods, known for world-class dining and performing arts.
 Drive across the Golden Gate Bridge for redwood trees, beaches, and wineries.

 Congratulations — you just spent a perfect 3 days in San Francisco.
 Whether you’ve visited San Francisco before or it’s your very first time, we hope you come back to our city by the bay.